sowmiyamuthuraman/Learnings/ansible/adhoc/Readme.md

 ip | CHANGED | rc=0 >>
 app2.test
 ```
-Each time we run this command, we get the results in different order
-This is bcoz ansible forks itself and run command parallely.
+Each time we run this command, we get the results in different order bcoz ansible forks itself and run command parallely.

 To avoid this behaviour `-f` flag can be used

 `-f (fork flag)` makes the task to occur synchronously

 ```ruby
     ansible common -i inventory -a "hostname" -f 1
 ```